 - Show up and do it

-But this method is much more effective than simply listing clutter clearing on your To Do list.
+This method is much more effective than simply listing clutter clearing on your To Do list.
 By putting it on your calendar too you have to make a decision about exactly when you will do it instead of leaving it until “someday”.
-You also have to commit to it more seriously and prioritize it.
+This also helps you to commit to it more seriously and prioritize it.

 How to thwart Parkinson’s Law

 A little book written by C. Northcote Parkinson in 1958 explained why tasks take so long if you don’t use timeboxing.
 Known as Parkinson’s Law, it states that work expands so as to fill the time available for its completion.
 The author gave the example of how a busy man will spend three minutes composing a letter whereas an elderly lady of leisure might devote an entire day to the task.